FAKE FOSSILS & ARTIFACTS

 THIS SECTION IS INTENDED FOR YOU TO MAKE YOUR OWN INFORMED DECISIONS AND IN NO WAY CAN BE CONSIDERED COMPREHENSIVE AS THE DISHONEST SOURCES ARE CONSTANTLY CHANGING THEIR TACTICS AND OFFERINGS.

-FAKES, FORGERIES & FLIM FLAM
+FAKES, FORGERIES & FLIM-FLAM

 Whether a fossil or artifact you purchased is fake, substantially altered or wrongly identified, the end result is usually the same - you did not get what you paid for.
 Today's marketplace is fraught with landmines and it requires a highly knowledgeable supplier to navigate through it all.
 Ask any scientist or museum curator and they will tell you how fakes have become such a problem in today's world.
 It is of utmost importance for dealers (and collectors, too), to know if a fossil or artifact has been faked or substantially altered to affect its value.
 Proper identification is also critical and may have a MATERIAL effect on the value.
 A fossil dromaeosaur dinosaur claw is worth much more than a fossil crocodile claw despite both looking very similar and both being authentic fossils.

-Regarding FOSSILS, at the time of this article, w know of no certified fossil authentication services, no respected dealer guilds to support, and no books on the market explaining how to detect fake or restored fossils.
-The commercial market requires the practice of CAVEAT EMPTOR, or "let the buyer beware".
+Regarding FOSSILS, at the time of this article, we know of no certified fossil authentication services, no respected dealer guilds to support, and no books on the market explaining how to detect fake or restored fossils.
+The commercial fossil market requires the practice of CAVEAT EMPTOR, or "let the buyer beware".
 As for ARTIFACTS, the good news is that there ARE numerous authenticators of stone objects and some excellent books for sale that show how to identify stone tools and stone artifacts.
 For metal artifacts, we know of no company that provides authentication.

-It goes without saying that certain selling venues SHOULD be highly suspect of possible forgeries.
-EBay for instance, is one venue that in the United States, persists in being fraught with fakes and fraud in ALL genres of items sold there.
+It goes without saying that certain selling venues SHOULD be highly suspect of forgeries.
+EBay for instance, is one venue that in the United States, persists in being DOMINATED by fakes and fraud in ALL genres of items sold there.
 That's not to say there are not highly ethical sellers and good items on EBay but the barrier to entry in the market is very low for EBay so the good and bad are both, quick to set up shop.
 Anyone can set up an online store in minutes on EBay and be selling.
 Because of this, fraudulent or ignorant sellers can gain entry to a world market with ease.
 The "feedback" system EBay uses is and always has been a JOKE and has no honest reflection of what is really going on.
 Furthermore, buyers mostly give feedback if the item arrives well-packed and timely.
 It is more of a "warm and fuzzy" experience feedback system rather than a buyer "has had their purchases examined by an expert and item is authentic and as described" feedback system.

 The following topic pages discuss some of the different cases of fraud.
 Keep in mind that this is not an all-inclusive section but is meant to highlight some of the fraudulent types of fossil forgery that can be encountered anywhere.
 Also, as time goes on, the trends in faking and fabricating fossils may change.
 It is a game of cat and mouse.
 As the market becomes increasingly aware of a certain type of technique, the fossil fakers evolve and change their methods, sometimes moving into classes of fossils that were previously not plagued with this problem.